-Public Innovation will leverage a full range of earned, paid, and owned multichannel marketing assets.
+Public Innovation will leverage a full range of earned, paid, and owned multichannel assets.
 With a particular focus on digital marketing, we will optimize user experiences and fine tune our message through tiered market segmentation.
-That is, tailored communications will reach the right audiences through strategic touchpoints that drive awareness of our brand and innovations in government.
+That is, tailored communications and engagement invitations will reach the right audiences through strategic touchpoints that drive awareness of our brand and innovations in government.